-The Plan was established on July 1, 1978, with the consolidation of the Building Service 32B Pension Plan and the Building Cleaning 32J Pension Fund.
-Effective January 1, 2000, the Local 307 Pension Trust Fund that had been maintained for employees in Nassau and Suffolk Counties under agreements with 32BJ SEIU was merged into this Plan, but without a change in the benefits provided to employees covered by those agreements.
-The benefits provided by this Plan under the Building Service and Building Cleaning contracts before the Local 307 Trust Fund merger are referred to in this booklet as "Program A".
+The Plan was established on September 1, 2000, when the Local 307 Pension Trust Fund that had been maintained for employees in Nassau and Suffolk Counties under agreements with 32BJ SEIU (the "Union") was merged into the Building Service 32BJ Pension Fund (with no change in the benefits provided to employees covered by those agreements).
+Generally, the Plan provides benefits to employees working under a collective bargaining agreement between a building employer and the Union in Nassau and Suffolk Counties.